baldus/Hyperion-Operations-Hub/README.md

 ### 🪟 Windows bootstrap

-Run the bootstrapper from **Command Prompt**&nbsp;— the wrapper will request administrator rights (UAC) and relax the execution policy just for the session so you do not have to change any global settings:
+Run the bootstrapper from **Command Prompt** (or simply double-click it from File Explorer).
+The script is implemented purely in batch, so Windows execution policies never get in the way.
+It will prompt for administrator rights (UAC) when packages need to be installed:

 ```bat
 setup_windows.cmd
 ```

 If Windows reports that the file came from the internet, right-click the script, choose **Properties**, and select **Unblock** before launching it.
-The wrapper will also attempt to unblock the script automatically.

 Prefer PowerShell?
 Launch it as administrator and run: